kauwelab/PolyRiskScore/static/downloadables/docs/source/_build/html/_sources/index.rst.txt

 Features
 ========

 The CLI polygenic risk score calculator can be run directly from the command-line or through the CLI's interactive menu.
-The menu includes the options to search our database and to learn more about the parameters involved in risk score calculations.
+The menu includes the options to search the database and to learn more about the parameters involved in risk score calculations.
 To access the menu, run the script without parameters.
 You will be given the option to see the usage statement or start the interactive menu.

 .. image:: ../../../images/RunCLIwithoutParams.png